Iterable/iterable-web-sdk/README.md

 WebKit (which affects iOS web browsers, Safari included).
 In these browsers, users can close an in-app message by clicking away from the message.

-## Routing in single-page apps
+## Routing in single-page apps, for in-app messages

-Knowing now the custom link schemas available, let's explain how you can leverage them to add custom routing or callback functions.
-If for example you want to hook into a link click and send the user to your `/about` page with a client-side routing solution, you'd do something like this if you're using React
+Knowing now thecustom link schemas available, let's explain how you can leverage them to add custom routing or callback functions.
+If, for example, you want to hook into a link click and send the user to your `/about` page with a client-side routing solution, you'd do something like this if you're using React
 Router: